 In the above example, rules were created to block all calls signed by Terrible Wireless and to divert calls signed by Not Trustworthy Telecom.
 Calls signed by Spammer would be indicated as SPAM, except for calls to 12345678901 which would be allowed to go through normally.

-This policy is enforced after SHAKEN verification is complete, but before Reputation and CNAM lookup.
-Use of Verification SPC Policy does not incur any additional cost, but SHAKEN verification must be accomplished for any of these policies to take effect.
+Verification SPC Policies are applied after STI Verification Policies are applied, but before Reputation Policies and CNAM Policies.
+The use of Verification SPC Policies does not incur any additional cost, but STI Verification Policies must be applied for any of these policies to take effect.

 Setup

-Verification SPC policies can be applied to an SBC, service provider, group, user, called country, and/or called number.
+The application of a Verification SPC Policy can be limited to an SBC, service provider, group, user, called country, or called number.

 As ClearIP processes calls, it will look for a Verification SPC Policy.
 If only one policy matches, it will use that one.
-If there are multiple policies that match, it will use the one with the longest prefix match.
+If there are multiple policies that match, it will use the one having the best match based on the priority presented below.

 On the Verification SPC Policies page, there are several columns to the right of the Comment column.
 The columns to the right define the policy’s limiters.
 When a policy is chosen by ClearIP for a particular call, only one of those limiters will apply.
 The priority of the limiters is as follows, from highest priority to lowest: